Aubrey Organics | Chia Detangler

 Food Babe Writes: “PB2 Is Not Whole Real Food”

 My response: Oh, I can give you a whole list of foods that are not “whole” but are still very healthy for you, like smoothies, juices and cooked foods (cooked foods has had their moisture reduced/removed).
 Apple Cider Vinegar isn’t real either.
-Hopefully you’re not basing your whole diet off of powdered peanut butter, but aiming for a whole foods nutrient dense diet.
+Hopefully, you’re not basing your whole diet off of powdered peanut butter, but aiming for a whole foods nutrient dense diet.

 This product has had its fats reduced, not removed completely!
 Therefore it is more real and whole than plain vegetable oil!
 I totally agree on the fact that we should be consuming whole real foods, but this one isn’t so damn unrecognizable different.
 Unlike oils, that are 100% fat with no fibers, and there’s nothing naturally growing in nature that’s made out of 100% fat.
 Think about it.
 Nothing.

 And by looking at this post, Food Babe does indeed have NO problem with consuming or even promoting unreal foods, so why does she have a problem with PB2?!
-Just saying she should have her facts straight about what is REAL and WHOLE before bashing a product that’s more natural than her precious coconut oil that she promotes.
+Just saying she should have her facts straight about what is REAL and WHOLE before bashing a product that’s more natural than the precious coconut oil that she promotes.

 Food Babe Writes: “And… Almond Butter is Better For Your Health”

 My response: It’s not the same product, you can’t compare the two.
-Also peanuts are technically a legume, and taste wise, they do not taste the same.
+Also, peanuts are technically a legume and taste-wise, they do not taste the same.